georgelza/MQTT-Flink-Source-connector/README.md

    4. `MqttSourceFunction.java`: This is the core component that performs the actual data ingestion:

    5. Its open() method is called when the Flink Task Manager starts the task.
-This is where the MQTT client (`org.eclipse.paho.client.mqttv3.MqttClient`) connects to the broker, sets up connection options (including `automaticReconnect` and `cleanSession` values you configured), and subscribes to the MQTT topic.
+This is where the MQTT Client (`org.eclipse.paho.client.mqttv3.MqttClient`) connects to the broker, sets up connection options (including `automaticReconnect` and `cleanSession` values you configured), and subscribes to the MQTT topic.

    6. The `run()` method continuously listens for messages from the MQTT topic, puts raw byte messages into an internal queue, and then uses the `DeserializationSchema` to parse them into Flink's `RowData` format.
 It then `collect()`s these `RowData` records, making them available to the downstream Flink pipeline.

-   7. The cancel() and close() methods handle the graceful shutdown of the MQTT client when the Flink job stops or is cancelled.
+   7. The cancel() and close() methods handle the graceful shutdown of the MQTT Client when the Flink job stops or is cancelled.

-11. In summary, the `MqttTableSourceFactory` and `MqttTableSource` define how your MQTT connector integrates with Flink's Table API, while `MqttSourceFunction` contains the runtime logic for actually consuming data from MQTT, all orchestrated by the `MqttJob` and Flink's internal SQL engine.
+11. In summary, the `MqttTableSourceFactory` and `MqttTableSource` define how your MQTT Connector integrates with Flink's Table API, while `MqttSourceFunction` contains the runtime logic for actually consuming data from MQTT, all orchestrated by the `MqttJob` and Flink's internal SQL engine.

-12. Once the above was made to work I expanded the base classes to included as many of the eclipse MQTT client variables.
+12. Once the above was made to work I expanded the base classes to included as many of the eclipse MQTT Client variables.

 ### Code Flow - Record Publish on MQTT Topic